About

 Education

-• Ph.D., Criminal Justice — City University of New York Graduate Center (2010)
+• Ph.D., Criminal Justice — CUNY Graduate Center

 Academic Positions

-• Founder, Center for Policing, Innovation, and Research
+• Founder & Director, Center for Advanced Policing / Center for Policing, Innovation, and Research

 Scholarly Output

-• 6+ authored books in policing and criminal justice
+• 11 published books in policing and criminal justice